sebastiansauer/sebastiansaueracademic/content/talks/Causal1/index.md

 image:
   caption: Title Cover by Sebastian Sauer
   focal_point: Smart
-summary: Collection of diverse data set for free use
+summary: Why most published research findings are of little use for business decisions
 tags:
-- data
+- causal
-title: Causal1
+title: "Intro to causality 1: Any use for statistics?"
 url_slides: "https://sebastiansauer-academic.netlify.app/uploads/Intro-to-Causality.pdf"

 ---

  Why most published research findings are of little use for business decisions